althonos/pyrodigal/paper/paper.md

 Improvements in sequencing technologies have seen the amount of available genomic data expand considerably over the last twenty years.
-One of the key step for analysing is the prediction of protein-coding regions in genomic sequences, known as Open Reading Frames (ORFs), which span between a start and a stop codon.
+One of the key steps for analysing is the prediction of protein-coding regions in genomic sequences, known as Open Reading Frames (ORFs), which span between a start and a stop codon.
 A recent comparison of several ORF prediction methods [@AssessORF:2019] has shown that Prodigal [@Prodigal:2010], a prokaryotic gene